How to Fix Error F9 — cooling fault on LG LSIS3018SS (Induction Range)

 Error F9 — cooling fault

-This step-by-step repair guide walks you through fixing error f9 — cooling fault on your LG LSIS3018SS (Induction Range).
-With the right tools and parts, most homeowners can complete this repair in 1–2 hours and avoid a costly service call.
+In this post, I’ll walk you through the steps to fix the error F9 — cooling fault on your LG LSIS3018SS (Induction Range).
+With the right tools and parts, you can complete this repair in about 1–2 hours and avoid a costly service call.

 Part of our Top 20 Oven Models & Common Repair Issues Guide.
 Browse all oven repair guides for related models and issues.

-If your LG LSIS3018SS induction range is showing a cooling fault, you may notice one or more of the following symptoms before or alongside the error.
+If your LG LSIS3018SS induction range is showing a cooling fault, you may experience one or more of the following symptoms:

-This error is most commonly caused by a failed or obstructed cooling fan, a faulty fan motor, or a defective control board that can no longer regulate internal temperatures properly.
+Typically, this error arises from a failed or obstructed cooling fan, a faulty fan motor, or a defective control board that can no longer manage internal temperatures effectively.

 Tools & Parts Needed